makersacademy/airport_challenge/README.md

 * What is best practice regarding where to place mock config and how much config should be in that file
 * I am testing for a returned plane in both land and take off.
 I could test for no error and test against the plane_inventory (I could then drop some tests)..
 However, I have added this extra public method to enable this.
 Is there a design pattern to test for what planes are in the airport without the creation of the public plane_inventory method

+OK, I have thought about this..
+I think there's an opportunity for a Hanger class, this is a collection of planes with maybe other functionality.
+This can be passed into the Airport.
+I can then test the Hanger class for the planes inside the hanger.
+This can then do away with the plane_inventory public method and simplify testing of planes in the airport.
+I have however run out of time! :(

 Instructions
 ---------